 An example of this process and system working flawlessly; was when R-22 (freon in refrigerators) was being discontinued due to government regulation and replaced with R-410A.
 Each warehouse in our network had over 100 pallets of R-22 and the merchant communicated the situation to each warehouse.
 They advised us there would be a large last time buy and prepare from a capacity standpoint and volume since customers intended to stockpile before the cutover.
 This resulted in our supply chain network receiving and selling over 160,000 units of R-22 within 1 week with no issue.
 Had we just viewed the cross-plant material status and date; we would have been unprepared for the anticipated spikes in inventory and outbound demand, which is why the communication channels up and downstream were so critical to our success.

-This article is a continuation of our product lifecycle management series.
-Read the first article in the series to learn how to be effective in Product Lifecycle Management (PLM) cross-functionally as an organization to reduce data redundancy and capitalize on potential synergies.Tags: Data, forecasting, Inventory levels, Operations
+This article is a continuation of our product lifecycle management education.
+If you haven’t read our piece on New Product Development (NPD) and Sales & Operations Planning, which provides how to be effective in Product Lifecycle Management (PLM) cross-functionally as an organization to reduce data redundancy and capitalize on potential synergies.Tags: Data, forecasting, Inventory levels, Operations